PolVilniusTech/public.incident.reporting.timeline.md/timeline/Kaliningrad.Oblast.Russia.md

 ```
 ##### I ncident

-According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1659578/rusija-stengiasi-nukopijuoti-uzdraustas-socialiniu-tinklu-platformas-kurejai-vadina-tai-visisku-meslu) more and more Foreign services in Digital Space are quiting their presence in the Russian Federation.
+According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1659578/rusija-stengiasi-nukopijuoti-uzdraustas-socialiniu-tinklu-platformas-kurejai-vadina-tai-visisku-meslu) more and more Foreign services in Digital Space are quiting their presence in the Russia.
 ```

 ```